- Credit Reporting Basics

 - Trans Union

-Under the federal Fair Credit Reporting Act (FCRA), as amended by the Fair and Accurate Transactions Act of 2003 (FACTA), you have the right to:
+Under the federal Fair Credit Reporting Act (FCRA) you have the right to:

 - Obtain a free copy of your credit report once a year.